Hazardous Waste

 Ontario Paint Recycle accepts most types of household paint through a network of nearly 300 collection sites throughout the province.
 These collections sites include a number of retail locations where you can return your old, leftover paint, as well as many municipal depots that accept paint alongside a host of other recyclable products. |

-Sharps (Needle) disposal
+Sharps (Needle) Disposal

 Canada Health Products Stewardship Association |